arr-ai/arrai/docs/expr-str.md

    2. `$":{ [1, 2, 3] where .>10 :::=}:"` equals `""`

-5. The *sep* and *extra* modifiers allow the usual character escapes plus one special escape, `\i`, which expands to the value of any leading whitespace immediately preceding the embedded expression.
+5. The *sep* and *extra* modifiers allow the usual character escapes plus one special escape, `\i`, which expands to `"\n" ++ indent`, where `indent` equals the leading whitespace immediately preceding the embedded expression, back to the beginning of the line.

    **Example:** The following: